cardenascamilo-dot/TLVOTHE-bot-thing/README.md

 # The Last Voyage of the Harpy Express bot.
-This is the official discord bot made for the **objectrompa server** (not the Minecraft mod one): The Last Voyage of the Harpy Express, developed in Python.
-This GitHub repo isn't taken too seriously (in the way of being planned to enter other discord servers) as its purpose is listed on the last part of this README.
+This is the official Discord bot for The Last Voyage of the Harpy Express (not the original Minecraft mod).

+The project is currently experimental and in active development.
+Its primary purpose is to run and support the custom Discord-based game experience for the Objectrompa server rather than function as a general-purpose public bot.

 ---